-Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date
+Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date and follow the deadlines that apply to things you must do.

 If you want to ask for your inpatient hospital services to be covered by us for a longer time, you will need to use the appeals process to make this request.
 Before you start, understand what you need to do and what the deadlines are.